landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 ## Formats
+###### *Instructions*
+*[Describe preferred formatsto save information and data.
+Describe situations in which files should be changed from one format to a different one.See the guidance document for a list of preferred formats for long term preservation.]*

 ##### Rationale and resources

 Formats that will be better at long term preservation are formats that are platform independent (can be accessed from Linux, Mac and Windows), in an open format (no proprietary formats), and character based (not in binary format).
 There can be exceptions to all of these for the right reasons.
 For example, some data standards that are widely used in some disciplines, like netCDFs, save data in binary format.